I’ll be 40 when this August comes around. On that same day our oldest son will turn 16. And our youngest child will turn seven.

 For the very first time, if just for a moment– apart from the heart of God–, I could understand that last, horrific statistic.

 We live in an uncontrollable world and as humans, we exert a tremendous amount of energy trying to control it.
-Like a stun gun to my heart, this unexpected pregnancy stopped me in my path and begged the question: how will I respond when God does the unexpected?
+This unexpected pregnancy halted almost every aspect of my life and elicited this question: how will I respond when God does the unexpected?

 Because he does the unexpected over and over.
 He doesn’t just allow it; he performs it.

-If God were a storyteller (and actually, he’s the greatest), he employs the utterly unexpected — at the very last moment — as his favorite literary vice to bring the plot to unforgettable climax.
+God is the greatest storyteller and he employs the utterly unexpected — at the very last moment — as his favorite literary vice to bring the plot to unforgettable climax.
 The breathtaking ramifications shine the spotlight not on the players, but the author.
 Just think about these examples that no one saw coming:

 - God floods the earth as a means of mercy.

 - God interjects himself into human history through a child-less man named Abraham and promises to bless him with limitless descendants.
-He then waits till his wife is 90 and then brings pregnancy.
+He then waits till Abraham’s wife is 90 and then brings pregnancy.

 - God picks a murdering, stuttering shepherd to lead his people out of the 400 years of slavery of Egypt.

 When I came to this realization, the shock of this pregnancy did not dissipate but the miracle of it, the sheer awe, became greater.
-I long for the way of the Spirit; I don’t ever want to pull back from the flow.
-So, I began to lay my hands on my belly and speak words of welcome, acceptance and love over this new life.
+I began to lay my hands on my belly and speak words of welcome, acceptance and love over this new life.
 I broke the word curses I had lamented out-loud, for even in the womb the tone is set for a life of blessed acceptance or shameful rejection.

 It became clear: there two paths are set before me.
 One, was the way of death.
 It is dark, despairing, grumble-ridden and heavy with feelings of being overwhelmed.
 A bitter, tight, ugly and tired woman will emerge from that path.
 The other is the way of life.
 It is full of light.
 The woman who emerges from this path laughs at the years to come without fear.
 She walks with a sense of dignity, beauty and grace.
 I want this path; I want to become this fearless woman.